Using the Source Monitor and Program Monitor

 Each monitor contains both a time ruler and controls to play back and cue the current frame of a source clip or sequence.
 Set In and Out points, go to In and Out points, and set markers.
 Insert and Overwrite buttons are available in the Source Monitor, and Lift and Extract buttons are available in the Program Monitor, by default.
 Each monitor also contains an Export Frame button for creating a still from a single frame of video.

-A. Timecode B. Playhead C. Scaling options D. Zoom scroll bar E. Resolution F. Settings button G. Button editor
+A. Timecode B. Scaling options C. Playhead D. Resolution E. Settings button F. Button editor

 By default, the most useful buttons are displayed along the bottom of the Source and Program Monitors.
 However, you can add more.
-Click "+" at the lower right of a monitor to open the button editor.
+To open the button editor, click "+" at the lower right of a monitor.
 Add buttons to the button bar by dragging them from the button editor.
-Up to 2 rows of buttons can be added.
+Up to two rows of buttons can be added.
 Spaces to separate groups of buttons can also be dragged to the button bar.
 To remove a button, drag it away from the button bar.
 To turn off all buttons, go to the panel menu and deselect "Show Transport Controls."

 Roll over any button with the mouse to see its keyboard shortcut.